 Headphones or earphones cannot damage your brain.
 Experts in the field of non-ionizing radiation protection assure us that it’s safe to use headsets to listen to our favorite tracks.
-They are yet to find a ‘smoking gun’ evidence that links headphones to brain damage.
+They are yet to find ‘smoking gun’ evidence that links headphones to brain damage.

 The same goes for Bluetooth headsets.
 Over the years, many experts have raised questions about whether their proximity to our brain increases the risk of electromagnetic fields (EMFs) coming out of wireless headphones damaging our brain.
 Research proves that is not the case.

 Here’s why.
 The amount of radiation that Bluetooth headphones emit is significantly less than those coming out of your average cell phone – and one that is well below the level the US Federal Government and World Health Organization (WHO) considers safe to be emitted from consumer devices.

 Guidelines issued by the California Department of Public Health state the same.
 They claim that there’s ‘no definitive proof’ that EMF radiations coming out of devices (like headphones) pose health risks.
 All these pieces of evidence should be enough for you to use these devices without any worry.

 Can Studio Headphones Cause Vertigo?

 Some studio headphones may cause vertigo.
 Take the example of Bose’s “Acoustic Noise Canceling” QC3 headphones.
-Health experts at the Wall Street Journal quoted experts who speculated that headphones that send a correction signal to eliminate unwanted noise might cause dizziness.
+Health experts at the Wall Street Journal quoted experts speculating that headphones that send a correction signal to eliminate unwanted noise might cause dizziness.

 The sound waves that these headphones produce to cancel unwanted noise may then transmit low-frequency vibrations.
 These vibrations stimulate the hearing hair cells in our inner ear, with their impact akin to the one ‘caused by blast explosions.’
 That’s not where the bad news end.